nlesc-nano/MLFF_QD/README.md

 ```

 ### Preprocessing tools
 The input file for the preprocessing of the data can be found in config/preprocess_config.yaml.
 The initial data for being processed should be placed in data/raw.
+This tool is used for preparaing the xyz files in the useful formats after DFT calculations with CP2K.

 The preprocessing code can be run as:
 ```bash